arizon-dev/.github/profile/README.md

 ## Show your support

-⭐ Follow us to keep up to date with development progress and projects!
+⭐ Follow us to keep up to date with development progress and project updates!